PaoloFrigo/monitor-printer/README.md

 #Printout
 Write-Output $PrinterName, $PrinterStatus, $NumberOfPrintJobs, $Critical
 ```
-I've spent about 2.5 hours to make it more reusable and configurable in the future and adding loggin and libraries.
+I've spent about 2.5 hours for turning these few lines of code into something more reusable and configurable in the future and adding logging and libraries and eventually to run tests.